 Businesses rely on knowing their data to survive and grow.
-Metadata Management and Master Data Management (MDM) provide essential processes for organizations to gain this knowledge and to succeed.
+Metadata management and master data management (MDM) provide essential processes for organizations to gain this knowledge and succeed.
 As a result, both need to be managed well.
-Though both the differences and intersections between Metadata Management vs. Master Data Management are often complicated to disentangle for many enterprises seeking to better leverage and govern their extensive data assets.
+However, the differences and intersections between metadata management vs. master data management are often complicated to disentangle for many enterprises seeking to better leverage and govern their extensive data assets.

-Bad Metadata Management leads to expense and lost opportunities.
-For example, On September 23, 1999 NASA lost the $125 million-dollar Mars Climate Orbiter after a 286-day journey to Mars, due to a Metadata inconsistency.
+Bad metadata management leads to higher expenses and lost opportunities.
+For example, on September 23, 1999, NASA lost the $125 million Mars Climate Orbiter after a 286-day journey to Mars, due to a metadata inconsistency.

-Clearly, attention to Metadata Management and MDM translates into reduced cost and increased business efficiency.
+Clearly, attention to metadata management and MDM translates into reduced costs and increased business efficiency.

 “In all disciplines in which there is systematic knowledge of things with principles, causes, or elements, it arises from a grasp of those: We think we have knowledge of a thing when we have found its primary causes and principles, and followed it back to its elements.”

-Metadata Management and MDM work to aid in defining the primary problems (or efficient causes) and tracing that back through the data elements to achieve the desired results.
-While the same data elements or business drivers, (i.e. customer phone numbers, sales receipts, transaction reports) may be used in both Metadata Management and Master Data Management, the systematic approach is different.
+Metadata management and MDM work to aid in defining the primary problems (or efficient causes) and tracing that back through the data elements to achieve the desired results.
+While the same data elements or business drivers (e.g., customer phone numbers, sales receipts, transaction reports) may be used in both metadata management and MDM, the systematic approach is different.

-Specific case studies provide a window into how Metadata Management vs. MDM approaches solved business problem/s and led to desired results (the final cause).
-However, understanding Metadata Management and MDM frameworks can also prescribe how companies, can achieve their business objectives.
+Specific case studies provide a window into how metadata management vs. MDM approaches have solved business problems and led to desired results (the final cause).
+However, understanding metadata management and MDM frameworks can also prescribe how companies can achieve their business objectives.

 Metadata Management vs. Master Data Management: An Overview

-Over time, “consistently applied Metadata will yield greater and greater returns, while lack of such Metadata will progressively compound retrieval issues and further stress organizational efficacy.”
+Over time, “consistently applied metadata will yield greater and greater returns, while lack of such Metadata will progressively compound retrieval issues and further stress organizational efficacy.”
 According to the Data Management Body of Knowledge (DMBoK), key considerations of metadata management include:

-Master Data represents the consistent and uniform conceptual element, making up a business.
+Master data represents the consistent and uniform conceptual elements that make up a business.
 This includes transactions, references, and activities.
-Whatever an organization does and how it is defined differently across businesses units and from competitors, comprises Master Data.
-MDM entails control over Master Data values and identifiers, enabling consistent use, across systems, of the most accurate and timely data.
+It comprises whatever an organization does and how it is defined differently across business units and from competitors.
+MDM entails control over master data values and identifiers, enabling consistent use, across systems, of the most accurate and timely data.

 The Overlap Between Metadata and Master Data Management

-- Data Quality: Metadata Management results in organizational understanding of business terms and uses, increasing the confidence in the organization’s data and prevention of out of date or incorrect usage of that data.
-Through Metadata Management activities such as Metadata stitching and tracing the Data Lineage better Data Quality results because the right data becomes connected correctly.
-Master Data Management provides platforms to enhance Data Quality.
-For example, Synchronos® Master Data Management platform enabled a leading retail customer to improve their Data Quality by cleansing the data and eliminating duplicate records.
+- Data Quality: Metadata Management results in the organizational understanding of business terms and uses, increasing the confidence in the organization’s data and preventing out-of-date or incorrect usage of that data.
+Through metadata management activities such as metadata stitching and tracing the data lineage, better Data Quality results because the right data becomes connected correctly.
+Master data management provides platforms to enhance Data Quality.
+For example, Amurta’s Master Data Management platform enabled a leading retail customer to improve their Data Quality by cleansing the data and eliminating duplicate records.

-- Regulatory Compliance: Metadata Management requires creating a Data Lineage to get an accurate understanding of the organization’s data.
-As a side benefit, Metadata Management produces an audit trail for compliance.
-Master Data Management solutions, such as Naveego DQS, developed for the Cloud, provide insight and visibility into critical information, resulting in better root cause analysis and assurance of meeting regulations.
+- Regulatory Compliance: Metadata management requires creating a data lineage to get an accurate understanding of the organization’s data.
+As a side benefit, metadata management produces an audit trail for compliance.
+Master data management solutions, such as Reltio, simplify compliance by providing a single point of reference to understand where regulated data exists within the organization.

 Contrasting Metadata Management vs. Master Data Management

-Metadata Management and MDM have contrasts in outcomes such as:
+Metadata management and MDM differ in outcomes such as the following:

-- Reduced Training vs. Transaction Costs: Metadata Management improves communication.
-For example, Metadata Management may lead to producing a Business Glossary to document and store organizational business concepts and terminology.
-Since this process provides a common vocabulary it becomes easier to train employees and customers, as the language is the same.
+- Reduced Training vs. Transaction Costs: Metadata management improves communication.
+For example, metadata management may lead to producing a business glossary to document and store organizational business concepts and terminology.
+Since this process provides a common vocabulary, it becomes easier to train employees and customers, as the language is the same.
 Team members understand what is meant by the term “customer” before developing and testing a product instead of after their work is done.
-In contrast, Master Data Management reduces transaction costs.
-Since implementation of Stibo Systems STEP considerably.
+In contrast, master data management reduces transaction costs.

-- Better Data Usage Across Systems vs. System Integration: Metadata Management allows an organization to create a high-level conception or map of its data.
-As a result, a solution like Data Advantage Group’s MetaCenter Enterprise Metadata Repository product can track what and how information changes across a variety of platforms.
-Master Data Management improves interoperability between systems.
-For example, the Hach company needed to ensure information about water quality testing equipment from over 25,000 digital assets, many printed documents (e.g. catalogs) in more than 20 different languages.
-By using Stibo Systems Master Data Management platform, STEP Trailblazer, Hach can publish, update and maintain all the product information, streamlining it one place.
+- Better Data Usage Across Systems vs. System Integration: Metadata management allows an organization to create a high-level conception or map of its data.
+As a result, a solution like Data Advantage Group’s MetaCenter Enterprise Metadata Repository product can track what and how information changes across various platforms.
+Master data management improves interoperability between systems.
+For example, the Hach company needed to ensure information about water quality testing equipment from over 25,000 digital assets, many printed documents (e.g., catalogs) in more than 20 different languages.
+By using Stibo Systems’ Master Data Management platform, STEP Trailblazer, Hach was able to publish, update, and maintain all the product information, streamlining it in one place.